dslmeinte/polyglot-emf/README.md

 	![Relations between EMF and Ecore models](./images/EMF-Ecore-relation.svg)

 * An EMF model can be either "dynamic" (using `DynamicEObjectImpl`) or "static" (meaning that each concept/`EClass` is reified through an implementing sub type of `EObject`).
+	In Java, the idioms for using EMF dynamically versus using EMF statically differ quite a bit: the dynamic idiom hinges completely on the reflective part of the API of the EMF runtime.

 ## Motivation